sk-zk/streetlevel/README.md

-**streetlevel** is a module for downloading panoramas and metadata from Google StreetView and Bing Streetside.
+**streetlevel** is a module for downloading panoramas and metadata from Google Street View and Bing Streetside.

 Since it relies on internal / inofficial API calls, it may break unexpectedly.

 ## Example

-Downloading the closest StreetView panorama to a specific location:
+Downloading the closest Street View panorama to a specific location:

 ```
 from streetlevel import streetview